-The museum contains many old photos.
-These framed photos recall the Medicine Lodge bank robbery of 1884.
-The ones on the left and right show the men who committed the robbery.
-The center photos show the posse that caught them, and the Medicine Valley Bank where the robbery occurred.
+This display recalls the Medicine Lodge bank robbery of 1884.
+Included are photos of the men who committed the robbery, the posse that caught them, and the Medicine Valley Bank where the robbery occurred.

 Two bank officials were shot in the robbery.
 One died at the scene and the other died later.
 One robber was killed trying to escape; the others were hung by a lynch mob that broke into the jail.
 During Peace Treaty Pageant weekend, the Night Show includes a reenactment of the bank robbery.

 Chief Charlie Little Coyote, a full-blood Cheyenne Native American, was a longtime resident of Medicine Lodge and a big supporter of the Peace Treaty Pageant.
 He was the great-great grandson of Black Kettle, the Cheyenne chief that signed the Treaty of Medicine Lodge in 1867.
 He passed away Feb.
 9, 2012, at the age of 85.
 We are fortunate to have some of his things, including a “Chief Drum” his sons painted for him and the outfit he would wear for the Peace Treaty observance.

 Old Steel Jail